Bank Street Park, Blackwattle Bay

 Gadigal Country

-Infrastructure NSW commissioned GML to provide a range of heritage services to support a State Significant Development Application (SSDA) for the Bank Street Park, a new waterfront public park within Blackwattle Bay.
+Infrastructure NSW engaged GML to provide a range of heritage services to support a State Significant Development Application (SSDA) for the Bank Street Park, a new waterfront public park within Blackwattle Bay.

-Blackwattle Bay (Tjerruing) is an exciting urban renewal opportunity that will transform over 10 hectares of industrial land into a sustainable world-class harbourfront destination.
-The urban renewal will transform the area into a connected and dynamic cultural, residential, commercial and civic hub.
+Blackwattle Bay (Tjerruing) is undergoing an exciting urban renewal that will transform over 10 hectares of industrial land into a sustainable, connected cultural, residential, commercial and civic hub.

 The NSW Government is prioritising delivery of Bank Street Park, a 1.1-hectare waterside park that surrounds the southern pylons of the ANZAC Bridge.
 The new park will celebrate First Nations living culture together with its harbourside location and maritime history.

 Infrastructure NSW engaged GML to provide heritage advice into the concept design for the park and to prepare a suite of built and archaeological heritage assessments to accompany the Bank Street Park’s development application.
-These included preliminary heritage assessment, a statement of heritage impact, a preliminary heritage interpretation framework, an Aboriginal cultural heritage assessment report, a historical archaeological assessment, and a maritime archaeological assessment (prepared by Comber Consultants).
+These included preliminary heritage assessment, a statement of heritage impact, a preliminary heritage interpretation framework, an Aboriginal cultural heritage assessment report, a historical archaeological assessment, and a maritime archaeological assessment (in collaboration with Comber Consultants).

-GML’s assessment of the site determined that there was potential for both Aboriginal and historical archaeological remains to survive and we prepared archaeological research designs for an archaeological testing program.
-The archaeological investigations, undertaken with representatives from registered Aboriginal parties, confirmed the identification of a previously identified area of PAD (areas with archaeological potential to yield further Aboriginal heritage objects), as well as the potential for additional areas of PAD, and Aboriginal cultural values associated with the site.
-The testing program also revealed historical archaeological remains associated with the development of the site from the c1840s, including evidence of the historic quarrying and reclamation of Blackwattle Bay, as well as structural features associated with former timber stores and yards.
+GML also identified the potential for Aboriginal and historical archaeological remains and prepared archaeological research designs for an archaeological testing program.
+Working alongside representatives from Registered Aboriginal Parties, the investigations confirmed a previously known area of Potential Archaeological Deposit (PAD), identified additional areas of PAD, and recognised ongoing Aboriginal cultural values connected to the site.
+The testing program also revealed evidence of historical quarrying and reclamation from the 1840s, as well as structural remains linked to former timber yards and storage facilities.

 In August 2024 Bank Street Park reached a major milestone with the State Significant Development Application receiving the greenlight by the Department of Planning, Housing and Infrastructure.
 Updates from Infrastructure NSW about Bank Street Park can be found online.